sebkaster/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][histo]

-The next step is to initiate a Sliding Window Search in the left and right parts which we got from the histogram:
+The next step is to initiate a Sliding Window Search (see figure below) in the left and right parts which we got from the histogram.

 ![alt text][windows]

 The sliding window is applied by following steps:

 1. The left and right start point is calculated based on the histogram.
-2. We then calculate the position of all non-zero x- and non-zero y-pixels.
+2. Calculate the position of all non-zero x- and non-zero y-pixels.
-3. We then start iterating over the windows where we start from points calculate in step 1.
+3. Start iterating over the windows where we start from points calculate in step 1.
-4. We then identify the non zero pixels in the window we just defined.
+4. Identify the non zero pixels in the window just defined.
-5. We then collect all the indices in the list and decide the center of next window using these points.
+5. Collect all the indices in the list and set the center of next window using these points.
-6. Once we are done, we separate the points to left and right positions.
+6. Separate the points to left and right positions.
-7. We then fit a second degree polynomial using np.polyfit for the points of the left and right boundary respectively.
+7. Fit a second degree polynomial using np.polyfit for the points of the left and right boundary respectively.

 The theory of the polynomial fitting is shown below: